 Fall protection doesn’t stop workers from falling in the first place.
 Yes, you have a safety net to cushion the fall, but the situation immediately becomes more risky, more threatening and more expensive.
 And it doesn’t address the root problem.

 Fall prevention includes having a plan and equipment in place to stop slips, trips and their subsequent falls.
 This includes having safety cages around vehicle hatches when workers are atop trucks or railcars.
 It includes safety gangways that help workers get on and off vehicles while loading.
-And it includes features across products like swing gates covering gaps, non-slip treads on surfaces or easy-to-grab handrails along platforms.
+And it includes features across products like swing gates covering gaps, non-slip treads on surfaces or easy-to-grab handrails along platforms and loading racks.

 In an ideal workplace safety scenario, accident prevention would be the first issue addressed.
 It focuses on how a dangerous event can be avoided entirely, and it’s an approach that safety inspectors, leaders and managers are beginning to take first.